Resources to educate the next generation of scientists

 State-of-the-art laboratories, new classrooms and dedicated collaboration space.
-The expansion of Rider’s Science and Technology Center will allow the University to meet the needs of evolving science education.
+Completed in January 2022, Rider’s Mike and Patti Hennessy Science and Technology Center allows the University to meet the needs of evolving science education.

 - The entryway’s open floor plan removes barriers to collaboration.

-- The project will allow Rider to continue to integrate its newer disciplines.
+- The project allows Rider to continue to integrate newer disciplines.

-You invest in the next generation of thinkers, problem solvers and innovators by supporting Rider’s Science and Technology Center expansion.
+You invest in the next generation of thinkers, problem solvers and innovators by supporting Rider’s Mike and Patti Hennessy Science and Technology Center.

 - Additional Science Equipment ($50K)